 DAY 14 : Flight to Kathmandu

-After our 30 minute flight to Kathmandu we have some time to explore this fascinating city before heading out once more for a Nepali dinner on our final night in this fabulous and enchanting country.
+After our 30 minute flight to Kathmandu we have some time to explore this fascinating city.
+In the evening, we will head out for a 3-course celebration meal at the Roadhouse.

 DAY 15 : Return to UK

 These are subject to minor changes depending on flight arrival and departure times, weather, group dynamics and fitness and so on, but the itinerary outlined provides an excellent indication of the trek and what you will experience.